OpenNebula/docs/source/administration/sunstone_gui/suns_auth.rst

 remote Auth
 -----------

 This method is similar to x509 auth.
 It performs the login to OpenNebula based on a Kerberos ``REMOTE_USER``.
 The ``USER@DOMAIN`` is extracted from ``REMOTE_USER`` variable and matched to the password value in the user database.
+To use Kerberos authentication users needs to be configured with the public driver.
+Note that this will prevent users to authenticate through the XML-RPC interface, only Sunstone access will be granted to these users.

-The user password has to be changed running one of the following commands:
+To update exisiting users to use the Kerberos authentication change the driver to public and update the password as follows:

 .. code::

-    oneuser chauth new_user x509 "new_user@DOMAIN"
+    oneuser chauth new_user public "new_user@DOMAIN"

 New users with this authentication method should be created as follows:

 .. code::

-    oneuser create new_user "new_user@DOMAIN" --driver x509
+    oneuser create new_user "new_user@DOMAIN" --driver public

 To enable this login method, set the ``:auth:`` option of ``/etc/one/sunstone-server.conf`` to ``remote``: